How To Perform A Vulnerability Assessment: A Step-by-Step Guide

 5. Continuous cyber security

 A vulnerability scan provides a point in time snapshot of the vulnerabilities present in an organization’s digital infrastructure.
 However, new deployments, configuration changes, newly discovered vulnerabilities, and other factors can quickly make the organization vulnerable again.
 For this reason, you must make vulnerability management a continuous process rather than a one-time exercise.
+Read more about vulnerability scanning frequency best practices.

 Since many vulnerabilities are introduced when software is developed, the most progressive software development companies integrate automated vulnerability assessments into their continuous integration and deployment (CI/CD) pipelines.
 This allows them to identify and fix vulnerabilities before software is released, avoiding the potential for exploitation and the need to develop and ship patches for vulnerable code.